|

 make a "scientific" explanation of the use of multiple

-But that attempt is nothing more than pseudo-science.
+scientific names but that attempt is nothing more than pseudo-science.
 Two

-books, Tropica and Exotica by A. B. Graf have attempted to do just that.
+books, Tropica and Exotica by A. B. Graf have attempted to do just that

-In Tropica there is an attempt to justify the use of many of the
+and in Tropica there is an attempt to justify the use of many of the

 names above and to divide them into some sort of guide to determine the